This post goes out to my fellow curly-haired fam, anyone lucky enough to style someone else’s curly hair, or anyone who is interested.

 Styling Curly Hair

 Tip #7: But If You Can’t Wait, Invest in a Diffuser: There have been times when I use my diffuser on the reg, but there have been others when it has remained untouched under the sink for months (generally the summer).
 If you don’t have the time or energy to do a pin set, or let it air dry, then diffusers are the answer.
 Diffusers are just that.
 They are a thing that diffuses.
-Its basically doing the job of a salons dryer chair.
-But piece by piece.
+Its basically doing the job of a salons dryer chair, redirecting airflow.
 I like to do a combo of both air drying AND diffusing.
-Don’t fling your hair around and make your curls messier when diffusing, just hold the diffuser, piece by piece over each part of your head.
+Don’t fling your hair around and make your curls messier when diffusing, just hold the diffuser, piece by piece, over each part of your head.
 I like to do a combo of pin-curl setting and diffusing.
 I diffuse my pin curls, setting them with the heat, and then take them down and finish drying.

 Tip #8: Embrace the Moisture: Learning to work WITH the weather is one of the nicest favors you can do for yourself.
 Don’t blow dry your hair straight if it is hot, humid, or it can get wet.
 It’s just not worth your time.
 Harness the humidity!
 Use it!
 Curls get better in humid weather, if you are using the right product.
 Also, invest in a spray bottle (with a misting setting) and learn how to re-wet your hair (not soaking, just damp) and it will open the world of multi-day curly hair life.
 I used to think that curls were a one and done deal; that once you slept on them, they were less-than.
 That is not the case.
 Water re-activates curls.
 Using a squirt bottle full of water (or water mixed with leave in condition, or mixed with sea salt, or both!) on the mist setting will bring your curls back to life and clump any pieces together that got smushed or separated from it’s curl cluster back together.